-- Up to a total of 10 awards will be made to eligible partnerships. - Awards will first be made to the highest scoring partnership that meets the minimum scoring threshold in each of the seven geographic regions currently served by only one NYS P-TECH project.
-These regions include: Central New York; Long Island; Mohawk Valley; New York City; North Country; Southern Tier; and Western New York. - In the event that there is not an eligible partnership to be funded in one or more of the seven regions, those funds will be included in the statewide funding. - The remaining grants will be awarded to the highest scoring eligible proposals in a statewide ranking until a maximum of 10 awards have been made or until there are no fundable applications remaining.
+• Up to a total of 7 awards will be made to eligible partnerships.

+- Awards will first be made to the highest scoring partnership that meets the minimum scoring threshold in the following priority geographic regions currently served by only one NYS P-TECH project: Long Island and the Southern Tier. - In the event that there is not an eligible partnership to be funded in one or more of the two priority regions, those funds will be included in the statewide funding. - The remaining grants will be awarded to the highest scoring eligible proposals in a statewide ranking until a maximum of 7 awards have been made or until there are no fundable applications remaining.